 As an account manager, you’ll be working in close contact with the client or clients you’re assigned to.
 You’ll also liaise closely with upper management in your own company, acting as the interface between the client and the firm you work for in order to ensure that goals are met and exceeded on both sides of the relationship.

 These are some typical duties and responsibilities you’ll find yourself carrying out in the capacity of an account manager:

 An account manager is a versatile, challenging position, for which you’ll need some specific skills and attributes in order to succeed.

-Upward mobility is possible from an account management position.
+There are many opportunities for upwards mobility in an account management position.
 If you prove to be an effective account manager, you’ll be able to become an account director, which is essentially a management position during the course of which you’ll oversee other account managers and their own operations.
 Eventually, you may even be able to rise to the level of a director of account services as a whole, which is a top-level position that requires managing an entire account management department.